RocketChat/Rocket.Chat.js.SDK/README.md

 `ClientCommandResponse` object structure:
 - ClientCommandResponse.success: Boolean indicating the success status of the command
 - Along with any other relevant property to the response

+#### Exceptions that are important to support

+- `getStatistics` - Specific ClientCommand keyword to retrieve live statistics from the client (such as a bot adapter).
+The custom handler must resolve with an object in which each key-value pair will be displayed in the Bot Details page of the bot.
+The page will also display an icon with an additional description of the statistic.
+That description is defined with the `{key}_desc` format in the i18n of Rocket.Chat.
+  - Example: `{ Bot_Stat_1: 3 }`.
+Both the `key` (`Bot_Stat_1`) and its description (`Bot_Stat_1_desc`) will be translated via i18n.
+- `getLogs` - The SDK stores a specified number of the last entires of the logger, which is then sent to the server when requested as an array of strings, in which each member is a log entry.
+The custom handler of this ClientCommand must resolve with an array of strings.
+  - The number of entries to be sent to the server is configured via the `MAX_LOG_ENTRIES_STORED` environment variable.
+  - This handler must be added whenever your adapter does not log to `stdout`.
+Then the adapter must either add the new handler or set the `customClientData` with `canGetLogs: false`.

 ### `driver.asyncCall(method, params)`